 Anna’s dance experience includes: Southern Ballet Theatre/Orlando Ballet Apprentice/Corp 1996-2001 Director: Fernando Bujones and Vasili, Orlando FL Repetoire: Balanchines Serenade, Romeo and Juliet, Carmen, Nutcracker, Paquita, La Bayedere, Le Sylphide, The Four Seasons and Sleeping Beauty Ballet South Company member from 1998-2000 under direction of Russell

-Andrea Toledo: Office Manager and Tap Program Director
+Andrea Toledo: Tap Program Director

 Raised in Jacksonville, Andrea Toledo has been dancing all her life.
 She trained in Ballet, Tap, Jazz and Hip Hop, with a deep love for Tap.
 She is the assistant direction of the professional touring tap company, Noise Complaint.
 When not dancing she is a chemist, crafter, and bibliophile.